Air Quality and Greenhouse Gas Reductions

 The Service Area modernization project is designed to promote sustainability by implementing strategies to reduce energy consumption and greenhouse gas emissions.
 The Project is anticipated to begin mid-2021 and will incorporate the United States Green Building Council’s Leadership in Energy and Environmental Design (LEED) principles and renewable sources of energy to support New York State Executive Orders 88 and 166, as well as the Climate Leadership and Community Protection Act.

-As part of the Thruway Authority's (Authority) continued commitment to Environmental Stewardship, the Authority offers a Green Pass Discount Plan for E-ZPass customers who own hybrid vehicles.
-This plan offers a special 10% discount to hybrid vehicles that get at least 45 miles to the gallon and meet certain emissions standards.
-To find out more information on this program, please visit the Green Pass Discount Plan page.
+As part of the Thruway Authority's continued commitment to Environmental Stewardship, the Authority offers a special 10% discount to Plug-In Electric and Plug-In Hybrid vehicles.
+To find out more information on this program, please visit the Green Discount Plan page.